Bistec Con Papas (Mexican Steak And Potatoes)

 Salsa roja for bistec con papas in a blender.

-In a braising pan heat 3 tablespoons of olive oil over medium-high heat.
-Add meat and cook, allowing some juices to release until you will see the meat is no longer pink.
+In a braising pan, heat 3 tablespoons of olive oil over medium-high heat.
+Add the steak and cook for 2-3 minutes or until the meat is no longer pink and there are some juices released in the pan.

 Cooking juicy beef bistec on a pan.

-Keep cooking, stirring constantly, until there are no juices left and the meat is nicely browned.
+Keep cooking, stirring constantly, until there are no juices left in the pan and the meat is slightly browned.

 Mexican bistec fully cooked in a pan.

-Pour in tomatoes and chili sauce, and add water until the meat is well covered.
+Pour in the tomato and chili sauce.
+If needed, add water until the meat is well-covered.

 Season with salt and bring to a boil.
 Cover the pan and set the heat to medium-low.
-Cook for 10 minutes or until meat is tender.
+Cook for 10 minutes or until the steak is tender.

 The salsa roja added to the pan with bistec beef.